Andalusi classical music

 Andalusi classical music (طرب أندلسي; música andalusí), also called Andalusi music or Arab-Andalusian music, is a genre of music originally developed in al-Andalus by the Muslim population of the region and the Moors.
-It then spread and influenced many different styles across the Maghreb (Algeria, Libya, Mauritania, Morocco, Tunisia) after the Expulsion of the Moriscos.
-It originated in the music of al-Andalus (Muslim Iberia) between the 9th and 15th centuries.
+It then spread and influenced many different styles across the Maghreb (Algeria, Libya, Morocco, Tunisia) mainly after the Expulsion of the Moriscos.
+It originated in the music of al-Andalus (Muslim Iberia) between the 8th and 15th centuries.
 Some of its poems derive from famous authors such as al-Mu'tamid ibn Abbad, Ibn Khafaja, al-Shushtari, and Ibn al-Khatib.